Anglo-Finnish Society rules (from 15.02.2022)

 |6.5||Terms of Office|

-6.5.5 The reappointment of ex officio Councillors appointed under Rule 6.4 shall be considered annually by the Council at its first meeting following an AGM
+6.5.2 The reappointment of ex officio Council Members appointed under Rule 6.4 shall be considered annually by the Council at its first meeting following an AGM

-6.6.3 fails to attend at least one Council meeting during the period from the end of one AGM until the next one;
+6.6.3 fails to attend at least one Council meeting during the period from the end of one AGM until the next one.
+The Council may at its discretion waive this rule in the case of illness of a Council Member;

 6.6.4 dies or becomes incapable, because of any illness or injury, of managing and administering his or her own affairs or has been convicted of a serious criminal offence or has an unspent conviction for an offence involving dishonesty or deception;